rtcharity/resources.eahub.org/content/tips/articles/models.md

 * CEA’s <a target="_blank_" href="https://www.centreforeffectivealtruism.org/a-three-factor-model-of-community-building">Three-Factor Model of Community Building</a> frames people’s impact in terms of
     * Resources: The scale of the resources (money, skills, etc.) they have to offer
     * Dedication: The proportion of those resources that they devote to helping
-    * Realization: How efficiently those resources devoted to helping are actually used
+    * Realisation: How efficiently those resources devoted to helping are actually used

 A group aiming to have a high impact could set goals to help their members increase their impact in one or more of these areas.
 The same model can also be applied to an EA group